What can I do if I think the Judge has treated me unfairly?

 In some circumstances a Judge should definitely not continue to hear a case and you would expect the Judge to recognise this from the outset – for e.g. if the judge is related to or married to any party to the case or has previously acted as a lawyer in the case.

-This post will consider the circumstances where the Judge has no personal link to your case, but you are worried that he or she is biased against you.
+This post will consider what happens when you are worried that a Judge is biased against you.
 How can you show that this happened, and what are your remedies?

 Establishing Judicial Bias